 The celebration will take place Friday, Sept.
 9, from 1-7 p.m. on the north lawn of the Advanced Teaching and Research Building, as well as in rooms 1302 and 1330 ATRB on campus.
-Tours of ATRB, as well as Science I and Science II will be offered, in addition to a visit from the Insect Zoo.
+Tours of ATRB will be offered, in addition to a visit from the Insect Zoo.
 Several alumni representing the two departments will speak, as well as Iowa State administrators, followed by a barbecue meal, ISU Creamery ice cream and music by the ISU Jazz Band.
 The speakers include:

 - Scott Hutchins (’87 PhD entomology)

 - Ron Walcott (’93 plant pathology, ’95 MS)

 - Keri Carstens (’04 MS toxicology, ’08 PhD)